 - Eligibility to participate in athletics

 - Eligibility to study abroad

 The SOS petition requires students to clearly state their request and to provide rationale to support it.
 In some cases, such as late adding and dropping courses, students need the signature(s) of instructor(s).
 In all cases students will need the signature of their advisor and of the Associate Dean of Undergraduate Programs of their home college.
 Students must submit to their Associate Dean's office the SOS petition and all supporting documentation for review and signature of the Associate Dean.

 The SOS Committee meets every other Thursday to review petitions submitted by students.
 The committee is made up of Associate Deans from every college, the Registrar, the Dean of Students, and a representative from the Education Policy Committee.
-The Associate Deans of Undergraduate Programs represent petitions submitted by students of their college, so it is important to get advice from your Associate Dean, and include clean, well-written requests on your petitions.
+The Associate Deans of Undergraduate Programs represent petitions submitted by students of their college, so it is important to get advice from your Associate Dean, and include well-written requests on your petitions.
 Please be sure to secure all necessary signatures, which should be electronic (SOS is a completely online process with no printed forms).
-In cases where it is not possible to obtain physical signatures from your advisor and/or instructor(s), students may request email permission in lieu of a written signature, which is to be printed out and turned in with the petition.
+In cases where it is not possible to obtain electronic signatures from your advisor and/or instructor(s), students may request email permission, which must be submitted with the SOS petition and documentation.

 Completed petitions are due to your undergraduate associate dean by 4:45pm on the Monday before the Thursday SOS meeting.
 The SOS meeting schedule is posted every semester to the Dean of Students' website.
 Decisions made by the SOS committee will be emailed to your Lehigh account with the title, "Important Academic Concern", two to three business days following an SOS meeting.